-The 2016 edition of the popular Brian Robinson Challenge ride, which was once again hosted at the Huddersfield New College campus, supported a very worthy cause, the Marie Curie Cancer Care charity.
+The 2016 & 2017 editions of the popular Brian Robinson Challenge ride, which was once again hosted at the Huddersfield New College campus, supported a very worthy cause, the Marie Curie Cancer Care charity.

-This year’s event, on 7th May 2017, will once again featured a closed road roll out for all riders to start en masse, and for those who didn’t ride last year, this meant that there will be about 12 miles without having to make a turn as the route rolls over the first Pennine climb at Buckstone’s Moor before dropping to Lancashire and back into Yorkshire over the Standedge.
+This year’s event, on 29th April 2018, will once again featured a closed road roll out for all riders to start en masse, and for those who haven’t ridden before, this means that there will be about 12 miles without having to make a turn as the route rolls over the first Pennine climb at Buckstone’s Moor before dropping to Lancashire and back into Yorkshire over the Standedge.

 We raise money to support our beneficiaries through rider entries, but of course you are free and welcome to raise more, or donate, should you wish as we try and keep costs down in today’s spiralling events market.